playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 ![A CLI prompt for "Project name" with the title "VUe.js - The Progressive JavaScript Framework"](./create-vue-new.png)

-This will then begin a series of prompts of specific features you might want in your Vue app:
+This will then begin a series of prompts for specific features you might want in your Vue app:

 ![Prompts for TypeScript, JSX, Vue Router, Pinia, Vitest, End-to-End testing, and ESLint](./create-vue-new-options.png)